 Many refugee families receive assistance at Mary’s Place in Rochester.
 Recognizing their great need, we have connected with Mary’s Place, which is organized to accept and distribute our donations to these families.
-Our spring 2017 collection was held at Saint Anne and Our Lady of Lourdes during March.
+Our fall 2017 collection was held at Saint Anne and Our Lady of Lourdes during October.

 We were asked to donate household paper products and cleaning supplies, as well as shirts and sweatshirts for boys.
-There were displays in each church with sticky notes that indicates specific items to purchase.
-Many parishioners chose one or more stickies as a reminder and returned your donations promptly.
+There were displays in each church with tickets that indicated specific items to purchase.
+Many parishioners chose one or more ticket as a reminder and returned their donations promptly.
 We completely filled two cars to the ceiling and literally “wowed” the Director of Mary’s Place with the volume of items.
 Thank you to all for your sacrifice.
 It makes a difference!